deyvidm18/gcp-workflows-performance-testing/README.md

 *   Elapsed time for all executions.
 *   Total results: number of workflows executed.

+## Considerations

+* The script will execute the workflow defined by the enviroment variable: `WORKFLOW`.
+* You should change the `PROJECT` and `LOCATION` in the `app.py` if needed.
+* The Firestore collection is defined by: `regex`.
+* The regex values are defined by this document: `CURP, RFC and DATE`.
+* The validation document is: `VALIDATION`.
+* Remember to populate the firestore collection before running the tests.

 ## Results

 The performance tests were conducted using Google Cloud's `northamerica-south1` (Mexico) region for both Firestore and Workflows.
 A dedicated Service Account was created and used to execute the workflows.